-Would you believe that more than half of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s essential to maintain an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s so important to maintain an energy-efficient HVAC system.

 Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save money and stimulate sustainability.
+In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save consumers money and encourage sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+Currently, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces